 Anesthesia and You

 We want you to go into your surgery feeling comfortable and relaxed.
-Below, you’ll find a wealth of information, including dos and don’ts, FAQs and more to help you understand anesthesia, prepare for your procedure and know what to expect afterward.
+Below, you’ll find our Patient Guidebook as well as additional resources to help you prepare for your procedure and know what to expect afterward.
 If you don’t find answers to your questions here, please contact us.

 I have had surgery many times, so I know what it is like to be a patient.
 My goal is to have a relaxed, informed patient going into the OR.